algorandfoundation/algokit-cli/docs/features/project/link.md

 - `--fail-fast`, `-f`: Exit immediately if at least one client generation process fails.
 This is useful for CI/CD pipelines where you want to ensure all clients are correctly generated before proceeding.

+- `--version`, `-v`: Allows specifying the version of the client generator to use when generating client code for contract projects.
+This can be particularly useful for ensuring consistency across different environments or when a specific version of the client generator includes features or fixes that are necessary for your project.

 ## How It Works

 Below is a visual representation of the `algokit project link` command in action: